 Magic sponges can also be put to may other uses.
 I have also personally used them to great effect to remove the greasy dirty finger marks the kids leave on painted walls.

 They can also effectively remove crayon and marker pen and other dirty marks from painted walls and wooden surfaces, floor and walls tiles etc.

-Although safe to use on such surfaces we would not recommend use on highly gloss finishes such as your cars paintwork etc, as the fine abbrassive quality whilst perfectly okay on harder plastic trim will dull your clearcoat and polished paint finish.
+Although safe to use on such surfaces we would not recommend use on highly gloss finishes such as your cars paintwork etc, as the fine abrasive quality whilst perfectly okay on harder plastic trim will dull your clearcoat and polished paint finish.

-When purchasing magic sponges to remove your scuffs and marks from car plastic & vinyl (or other surfaces) it is worth noting that by the nature of their cleaning action they wear away similar to when using a rubber eraser and thus can either be purchased individually or in multiple packs.
+When purchasing magic eraser sponges to remove your scuffs and marks from car plastic & vinyl (or other surfaces) it is worth noting that by the nature of their cleaning action they wear away similar to when using a rubber eraser and thus can either be purchased individually or in multiple packs.

 Have you tried other methods or products?
 We’d love to hear your thoughts on how to remove scuff marks from plastic car interior and details of what has worked for you.